-The interest rates on the bonds are fixed and will not be repriced during the term of the bonds.
-However, the bonds could be re-issued in case the Parent Company and Sister Company are not able to repay the underlying loan.
+The interest rates on the Bonds are fixed and will not be repriced during the term of the Bonds.
+However, the Bonds could be re-issued in case the Parent Company and Sister Company are not able to repay the underlying loan.
 Since interest rates vary over time, it is plausible that re-issuance would only be possible at an interest rate which is substantially higher.
 Please note that due to passing of time the difference can just as well be upward as downward.

-During 2021 the spread of the coronavirus disease, together with other political and economic developments impacted the international markets and global economic growth expectations.
-At the same time, as per year-end 2021, the fair values of the 2023 Bonds, 2023 IBLA, 2025 Bonds and 2025 IBLA have values above 100%.
-Depending on the further devolvement of the coronavirus disease and other political and economic developments, the fair values of debt instruments as well as the loan receivables might be further affected subsequent to the date of this report, however per reporting date no circumstances noted that materially impacted the values of the Bonds negatively.
+The war in Ukraine together with other political and economic developments impacted the international markets and global economic growth expectations.
+As per year-end 2022, the fair values of the Bonds and the IBLA's were affected negatively compared to previous year due to the increase of market interest rates.
+Depending on the further devolvement of the war in Ukraine and other political and economic developments, the fair values of debt instruments as well as the loan receivables might be further affected subsequent to the date of this report.